Fellowship Faculty Mentors

 Professor of Preventive Medicine (Epidemiology), Medicine (Rheumatology) and Physical Medicine and Rehabilitation

 Dr. Rowland Chang is a rheumatologist and epidemiologist interested in the outcomes of individuals and populations with arthritis and chronic joint symptoms.
 He sees patients at the Shirley Ryan Abil... [more]

 Adjunct Professor of Obstetrics and Gynecology (Maternal Fetal Medicine)

 Blood group isoimmunization, Fetal anomaly, Hypertension in pregnancy, Prenatal diagnosis

-Professor of Pediatrics (Advanced General Pediatrics and Primary Care), Medicine (Allergy and Immunology) and Preventive Medicine
+Professor of Pediatrics (Advanced General Pediatrics and Primary Care), Medical Social Sciences (Determinants of Health), Medicine (Allergy and Immunology) and Preventive Medicine

 Dr. Gupta is a Professor of Pediatrics and Medicine at Northwestern Medicine and has more than 15 years of experience as a board-certified pediatrician and health researcher.
 Dr. Gupta is the director... [more]

 Professor of Physical Medicine and Rehabilitation, Emergency Medicine and Medical Social Sciences (Outcome and Measurement Science)

 Health services research related to disability and chronic illness; psychosocial aspects of disability

 Professor of Psychiatry and Behavioral Sciences (General Psychiatry), Medical Social Sciences (Determinants of Health) and Preventive Medicine